NVIDIA/bare-metal-manager-core/book/src/kubernetes/bootstrap.md

 Forge.

-If the site is a Fleet Command site, then follow the directions [for installing under FleetCommand](#fleet-command-environment)
+If the site is a Fleet Command site, then follow the directions [for installing under Fleet Command](#fleet-command-environment)

-If the site is not a FleetCommand site, then follow the directions [for installing using Helm](#helm)
+If the site is not a Fleet Command site, then follow the directions [for installing using Helm](#helm)

 # Fleet Command environment